RachelKaip/bikesharing/README.md

 Also, Cities that have a larger male population may also have a successful CitiBike service thank those without as the data above shows that most of NYC's citi bike users were male.

+Lastly, there are two additional visualizations I reccomend looking at given this data set:
+1. A map and bar graph of the top starting and ending points' popularity per hour/weekday.
+This may help us better understand where our users are going and when- is it to work, to sight seeing destinations, or both?
+2. I would also make a line graph that shows ti difference between a customer's average trip duration and a subscriber's.
+This may help us understand how long of a trip it takes for someoen to consider the subscription worth it.